Gamer64ytb/dotfiles/README.md

 ## My dotfiles

 - This is my awesome setup, that can be installed on Arch Linux.
-- It uses pywal, a engine that set app colors according to your wallpaper.

 ## How to install?